IBM/opensource-ai-workshop/docs/lab-2/README.md

 Lets play with our new found local AI Open Source AI!

+!!! note
+    There is an expectation of some programming experience/knowledge here, if you don't have any or are uncomfortable here, don't fret!
+Our TA's are here to help and want to help, raise your hand and ask.
+You can always skip to Lab 3, or Lab 5 if you want.

 ## Sanity checks

 When you open up `continue` inside of VSCode it should look something like: